j0can/git-shrub/README.md

 - Branch and tag labels
 - Works as a native Git subcommand
 - Reset functionality to undo commits while preserving changes
+- Repository statistics with commit counts, author contributions, and file modifications
+- Detailed commit diff viewer with syntax highlighting
+- File history tracker to see all commits affecting a specific file

 ## Installation